mosip/mosip-infra/deployment/v3/mosip/restart-cron/README.md

-# TESTRIGS-CRON
+# RESTART-CRON

 ## Introduction
-TESTRIGS_CRON chart deploys a CronJob that runs on a schedule specified in the values.yaml file.
+RESTART_CRON chart deploys a CronJob that runs on a schedule specified in the values.yaml file.
 The CronJob restarts deployments in the specified namespaces using the kubectl rollout restart command and waits for them to reach the desired state using the kubectl rollout status command..

 For now this cronjob is being used to restart packetcreator and authdemo service in a cluster, It can be used to restart other services aswell.